IlliaYalovoi/universal-checksum-patcher/README.md

 # Universal Paradox games checksum patcher

-This is a lightweight patch, that forces game ignore checksum wherever it is used.
+This is a lightweight patch, that forces game ignore checksum when starting and loading ironman game.

 In other words, yes, it gives you the ability to get achievements with mods enabled.
-Check if your favourite game is supported right now
+And not giving you ability to use game console or connect to servers with other checksum.

 # Installation